Pra Jiad: Origins

 The origin of the Pra Jiad has close association with warriors going into the battlefield.
-In the past, Thai warriors would be given a piece of their mother’s clothing before leaving their home for battles.
+In the past, Thai warriors would be given a piece of their mother's clothing (usually a Sarong) before leaving their home for battles.
 They tied the pieces of clothing around their arms to bring them good luck in battle so that they would return home safely.
+Over time, this tradition evolved, incorporating intricate designs and colors that represent the fighter's lineage, skills, and personal beliefs.